sjs7007/Project/FinalCodes/documentation.md

 + **Description**

-	A set of function used to calculate the memory usage of a program, i.e. how much memory is consumed by each of the program segements.
+	A set of functions used to calculate the memory usage of a program, i.e. how much memory is consumed by each of the program segements.
 To get this data from the OS [procfs](http://linux.die.net/man/5/proc) is used.

 + **Input**